Benazir Charles

-Benazir Berends Charles (born July 9, 1992) is a beauty pageant titleholder who was crowned Miss Bonaire 2010 and is expected to represent the Dutch public body in the 2011 Miss World pageant.
+Benazir Berends Charles (born July 9, 1992) is a Bonairean model and beauty pageant titleholder who was crowned Miss Bonaire 2010 and is expected to represent the Dutch public body in the 2011 Miss World pageant.
 She also placed in the Top 15 at Miss Intercontinental 2010.

 Early life

 An avid sportswoman, Charles enjoys scuba diving, cycling and canoeing.
 She speaks Dutch, English and Papiamento.